CompArchFA17/FinalProject/notes_william/Buffers.md

 ## Closing Thoughts

 It is important to note that this list of useful graphics buffers is not all encompassing.
+There are quite a few different variations of buffers that appear to be useful in different cases.
+These are just the most generally applicable.

 # Resources